Cyberwombo/RustShell/README.md

 to disconnect the shell at any time, you can enter "exit" into the command menu.
 This will send an exit command to the machine and at the same time clean up from the reverse shell.
 This has created a slight problem in that if you have become root on a target machine and type "exit", The shell will be disconnected and cleaned up.
-If you're root, you probably shouldn't be reverting access anyway, but I will fix this in future versions of Rustshell.
+Session handling with the exit keyword will be improved within future versions.

 Several planned features are coming, among them are:
 - The ability to create bind shells instead of only being reverse shells: